This month, we all celebrate the wonderful moms in our life. So our writers thought it was a great time to explore themes of motherhood in horror.

 Indeed, the gap between parent and child is heightened through an inability to actively communicate difficult emotions.
 Using a small set to stage the events of the film, relying heavily upon the grounds of the house and the inside of the family house itself, the concept of emotional distance can be more effectively explored.
 Despite the characters being boxed in together, the emotional disconnect between mother and child is made all the more palpable.

-This act of individuality ultimately changes her in the eyes of her sons, whom only see her as ‘Mommy’.
-The onslaught of tension which occurs between the sons and Mommy may be symbolic of the tumultuous inner struggle of mothers, struggling to meld their new maternal identity with their original, independent identity.
+This act of individuality ultimately changes her in the eyes of her sons, who only see her as ‘Mommy’.
+The onslaught of tension that occurs between the sons and Mommy may be symbolic of the tumultuous inner struggle of mothers, struggling to meld their new maternal identity with their original, independent identity.

 The film also offers an insight into the self-destructive role that grief may play within motherhood.
 Mothers are often seen as the head of the household, offering emotional stability for the rest of the familial unit.
 The emotional sacrifice that comes with this is rarely seen.
 Yet is viscerally explored within this film, as sorrow is thoroughly weaponized by the climax of the flick.
 Grief becomes the basis of which motherhood is irreversibly tainted.